WASHINGTON (AP) — John Paul Stevens, who served on the Supreme Court for nearly 35 years and became its leading liberal, has died. He was 99.

 As a federal appeals court judge in Chicago, Stevens was considered a moderate when Republican President Gerald Ford nominated him.
 On the Supreme Court he became known as an independent thinker and a voice for ordinary people against powerful interests.

-He retired in June 2010 at age 90, the second oldest justice in the court’s history.Grab the FREE WDTN News App for iPhone or Android.
+He retired in June 2010 at age 90, the second oldest justice in the court’s history.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.